Thursday, June 11, 2015

 I was tired.
 I'd like to say I was having a great hair day or I just felt great all over, but that wouldn't be the truth.
 I was tired, and I'm tired a lot.

 I'm a single Mom.
 I work two jobs.
-I have teenage daughter who's fourteen in a twenty year-old body and pre-pubescent boy with autism.
+I have teenage daughter in a twenty five year old body and boy with autism in the throes of puberty.
 None of that is easy.
 And more often than not, it leaves me feeling kinda....well, I guess "drained" is the right word.

 And that was me last night.
 I drove home from work in traffic, I stopped at the grocery store with the measly twelve dollars I have to spend until payday, I got in my car, and I started driving the remaining two miles to home.